 Over the summer, you’ll have many chances to interact with Store Managers, business partners, and district leadership to gain greater insight into the structured and unstructured career paths available in our stores organization.
 Upon successful completion of the internship, and with your store manager’s recommendation, you may be offered a position to join us in your career after graduation in the Store Management Executive Development Program (EDP).
 These trainees are considered fast-track executives, with the hope and expectation that they will eventually become senior leaders in our company.

 A store executive is a businessperson who is responsible for the day-to-day management of a retail location or department.
 Store executives are accountable for the financial results of their location or department and achieve results primarily through the management and development of their teams.
 Their teams can number from 15 to several dozen direct-reports.
 Macy’s Store teams are comprised of many important functions including Sales Managers, Support Managers (Merchandising, Operations, Human Resources, Visual, & Asset Protection) District Merchants, and Store Managers.

-The Store Management Executive Development Program is designed to prepare you for a leadership role within the Stores Organization, through experiencing rotations as a Sales Manager, Merchandise Team Manager and District Merchant.
+The Store Management Executive Development Program is designed as a three rotation experience to prepare you for a leadership role within the Stores Organization, through experiencing rotations as a Sales Manager, Merchandise Team Manager and District Merchant.
 Below are examples of the roles available for someone who pursues a career within the Stores Organization.